Never Risk More Than 2% Per Each Trade

 Save my progress

-It’s clear to see that there’s a HUGE difference between risking 2% vs risking 10% of your capital on just a single trade.
+It’s clear that there’s a HUGE difference between risking 2% vs risking 10% of your capital on just a single trade.
 Remember, it really doesn’t matter if you are scalping, day trading, or investing for the long haul — the more you risk, the greater your exposure.
-Take our word for it, many forex day traders have learned this lesson the hard way!
+Take our word for it: many forex day traders have learned this lesson the hard way!

 Consecutive Losers and Your Trading Capital

 On the other hand, assume that you only risked 2% on each trade.
-While the damage is still severe, you’d have only lost 30% of your total account and you would still have $13,903 in your pocket.
+While the damage is still severe, you’d have only lost 30% of your total account and still have $13,903 in your pocket.
 Although you’re down nearly half of your cash, there’s still time to study the actual trading results.
 Perhaps adjust your trading rules?
-Fine-tune your stop loss locations?
+Fine-tune your stop-loss locations?
 Adjust your position sizes?

 Expect the Unexpected

-The consecutive-run-of-losers scenario is an ominous one.
-The truth is, you guys don’t even want to think about losing 15 trades in a row.
-You probably believe such a bad run is impossible or at the very least a Black Swan.
+The consecutive-losers scenario is ominous.
+Many traders don’t even want to think about losing 15 trades in a row.
+You probably believe such a bad run is impossible or, at the very least, a Black Swan.

-Well, these things happen, just ask the forex day traders that worked for Long Term Capital Management (LTCM) in the 1990s.
-After being consistently profitable for years, the bottom fell out and the firm lost billions.
-Ultimately, LTCM’s risk per trade was way too high and a bad run cost upwards of US$4 billion.
+Well, these things happen.
+Just ask the forex day traders who worked for Long Term Capital Management (LTCM) in the 1990s.
+After being consistently profitable for years, the bottom fell out, and the firm lost billions.
+Ultimately, LTCM’s risk per trade was way too high, and a bad run cost upwards of US$4 billion.

 Ok, so it’s improbable that you will lose 15 trades in a row; we’ll concede that.
-Nonetheless, the difference would still be significant even if you had only lost 5 trades in a row.
-And, losing 5 in a row isn’t uncommon when scalping or day trading.
-In fact, it happens more than you would like to think; that’s why most pros put a stop loss on each and every trade!
+Nonetheless, the difference would still be significant even if you had only lost five trades in a row.
+And losing five trades in a row isn’t uncommon when scalping or day trading.
+In fact, it happens more often than you would like to think; that’s why most pros put a stop loss on every trade!

 Make Your Trading System Bullet Proof

-When you implement your trading strategies, it’s crucial that you set up your risk management rules in a way that when you hit a rough patch, you will still have enough $$$ to stay in the game.
+When you implement your trading strategies, you must set up your risk management rules so that when you hit a rough patch, you will still have enough $$$ to stay in the game.
 This means actively addressing your risk per trade and implementing stop-loss orders.

-In the table below, we’ll look at a number of different examples that show how much you’d have to make to break even if you were to lose a certain % of your account balance.
-The truth is right there in black and white.
-The more you lose, the harder it is to get back your starting capital.
+The table below provides several examples illustrating how much you’d have to earn to break even if you lost a certain percentage of your account balance.
+The truth is evident: The more you lose, the harder it is to regain your starting capital.

 risk percentage

-There’s no doubt about it, money and risk management are critical aspects of a successful trade.
+There’s no doubt that money and risk management are critical aspects of a successful trade.
 It doesn’t matter if you’re taking a long or short trade using a tight or baggy stop loss — you must apply trade-based rules that address risk.
-A great way to do this is by adopting a per trade risk management philosophy.
+A great way to do this is by adopting a per-trade risk management philosophy.

 We can’t stress this enough: PROTECT YOUR TRADING ACCOUNT.